Bible Prophecy in Chronology series (post #7)

 And so what is this scroll?
 In the ancient world, such parchment scrolls served as the title deeds in land purchases (Jeremiah 32:6-15).
 Therefore, this scroll has been called the title deed to the earth.
 The scroll has writing not only inside it but also on its back, and it is sealed with seven seals (Revelation 5:1).
 In such scrolls, the writing on the back was a summary of the writing found inside the document, and the writing on the inside contained the details of the transaction.
 The seals all had to be broken before the entire scroll could be read.

-As for the scroll that Jesus takes in hand, the way it works is simple: Whenever Jesus breaks one of the seven seals, a corresponding event takes place down upon the earth.
+As for the scroll that Jesus takes in hand, the way it works is simple: Whenever Jesus breaks one of the seven seals, a corresponding event takes place down on earth.
 These events are commonly called “the seal judgments.”
 At the beginning of chapter 6, Jesus starts breaking the seals, and thus begins The Revelation’s record of the tribulation period.
 The breaking of the first four seals produce the riders that are known as “the four horsemen of the apocalypse.”
 These riders will be our subject for this post.

 Seal #1 (Revelation 6:1-2): The Rider on the White Horse